-Selection Criteria Max Points Priority Points - 25 points A. Population - 5 points (i) If the Applicant is a county that has a population of 200,000 or less within the unincorporated areas of the county, the Applicant shall receive all points.
-B. Prior Award - 5 points (i) If the Applicant did not receive an eward based on the formula (i) If the Applicant did not receive an award based on the formula specified in 42 USC, Section 5306 in 2016, the Applicant shall receive all points. - And either C (i) or C (ii) or C (iii) below: - C. Activity (i) Assistance for Homeless Persons through Program Activities - 15 points (a) Applications to assist persons experiencing or At risk of homelessness, including, but not limited to, through programs providing rapid rehousing, or rental assistance, or operating 25 assistance to navigation centers shall receive all points. or (ii) Assistance to Homeless Persons through development of Navigation Centers - 15 points (a) Applications for construction of navigation centers shall receive all points. or (iii) Assistance for Homeless Persons through rental Projects - 15 points (a) Applications for the new construction, rehabilitation, or preservation of permanent or transitional rental housing in which all or at least 10 percent of the units are restricted to occupancy by tenants who are homeless or At risk of homelessness shall receive all points.
-Evaluation Criteria - 75 points A. Community Need - 30 points (i) Applicants will receive up to a maximum of 30 points based on the rate of households experiencing the most severe housing need according to the most recent HUD Comprehensive Housing Affordability Strategy (CHAS) dataset in the Applicant local government.
-Applicants will receive points in proportion to this percentage. - 0% - 19% ~ 10 points - 20% - 35% ~ 20 points - 36% - 50% ~ 30 points 75 B. Applicant Administrative Experience - 15 points (i) Applicants with prior experience during the past five years administering local, state or federal affordable housing or community development programs or who have entered into a contract with an entity with prior experience during the past five years in the implementation of local, state, or federal affordable
+Selection Criteria Max Points Pri Priority Points - 25 points A. Population - 5 points (i) If the Applicant is a county that has a population of 200,000 or less within the unincorporated areas of the county, the Applicant shall receive all points.
+B. Prior Award - 5 points (i) The Applicant shall receive all points if the Applicant did not receive an award based on the formula specified in 42 USC, Section 5306 in 2016. and either C. (i) or C. (ii) or C. (iii) below: C. Activity (i) Assistance for Homeless Persons through Program Activities - 15 points 25 (a) Applications to assist persons experiencing or At risk of homelessness, including but not limited to, through programs providing rapid rehousing, or rental assistance, or operating assistance to Navigation Centers shall receive all points. or (ii) Assistance to Homeless Persons through development of Navigation Centers - 15 points (a) Applications for construction of Navigation Centers shall receive all points. (iii) Assistance for Homeless Persons through Rental projects - 15 points (a) Applications for the new construction, rehabilitation, or preservation of permanent or transitional rental housing in which all or at least 10 percent of the units are restricted to occupancy by tenants who are homeless or At risk of homelessness shall receive all points.

-housing or community development programs will receive up to

-15 points.

-Applicants with experience administering three to five

-programs as described above ~ 5 points

-Applicants with experience administering six to eight
+Evaluation Criteria - 75 points

+A. Community Need - 30 points

+- (i) Applicants will receive up to a maximum of 30 points basedon the rate of households experiencing the most severe housing need according to the most recent HUD ComprehensiveHousing Affordability Strategy (CHAS) dataset in the Applicant Local Government.
+Applicants will receive points in proportion tothis percentage.

-programs as described above ~ 10 points
+- 0% to 19% ~ 10 points

-Applicants with experience administering more than eight
+- 20% 35% ~ 20 points

-programs as described above ~ 15 points
+- 36% 50% ~ 30 points

+B. Applicant Administrative Experience - 15 points

+- (i) Applicants with prior experience during the past five years administering local, state, or federal Affordable housing or community development programs or who have entered into acontract with an entity with prior experience during the past five years in the implementation of local, state, or federal Affordable housing or community development programs will receive up to 15 points. - Applicants with experience administering three to five programs as described above ~ 5 points - Applicants with experience administering six to eight programs as described above ~ 10 points - Applicants with experience administering more than eight programs as described above ~ 15 points

 C. Demonstrated Capacity - 30 points

-(i) Capacity points will be based on:

-(a) Sponsor experience in Affordable Rental Housing

-Development and ownership in the past five years (up to 30

-points)

-Sponsor has completed and owns two Affordable Rental

-Housing Projects - 10 points

-Sponsor has completed and owns four Affordable Rental

-Housing Projects - 20 points

-Sponsor has completed and owns six Affordable Rental

-Housing Projects - 30 points

-or

-(b) Navigation center development experience in the past five

-years (for development of these facilities) (up to 30 points).

-Applicant and/or co-Applicant has completed and operated

-one Navigation center - 10 points

-Applicant and/or co-Applicant has completed and operated

-two Navigation centers - 20 points

-Applicant and/or co-Applicant has completed and operated

-three Navigation centers - 30 points

-or (A think)
+- (i) Capacity points will be based on: - (a) Sponsor experience in Affordable Rental Housing Development and Ownership in the past five years (up to 30 points) - Sponsor has completed and owns two Affordable Rental Housing projects - 10 points - Sponsor has completed and owns four Affordable Rental Housing projects 20 points - Sponsor has completed and owns six Affordable Rental Housing projects 30 points

+Or

+- (b) Navigation Center development experience in the past five years (for development of these facilities) (up to 30 points). - Applicant and/or co-applicant has completed and operated one Navigation Center - 10 points - Applicant and/or co-applicant has completed and operated two Navigation Centers - 20 points - Applicant and/or co-applicant has completed and operated three Navigation Centers 30 points

+Or
-(c) Program Operator experience (for non-development Activities)

-in the past five years (up to 30 points)

-- Program Operator has operated three programs of less

-than \$750,000 each - 10 points

-Program Operator has operated six programs of between
+- (c) Program Operator experience (for non-development activities) in the past five years (up to 30 points) - Program Operator has operated three (3) programs of less than \$750,000 each 10 points - Program Operator has operated six (6) programs of between

-\$750,000 and \$1 million each - 20 points

-- Program Operator has operated nine programs of more

-than \$1 million each - 30 points
+- \$750,000 and \$1million each 20 points - Program Operator has operated nine (9) programs of more than \$1 million each - 30 points

-3. Tie Breaker
+3. Tiebreaker